-- 2. Under clause 4.8.15(a)(1)(ii): Apply the definition in Chapter 10 of the Rules, with the clarification that "a significant part of a transmission system or within a region", and hence a black system condition, is defined as 60% of the predicted regional load with the exception of: - regions with minimal load (for example the Snowy region): and - the Queensland region, where the loss of 60% of the load (excluding the pot line loads) in any of the Northern Queensland, Central Queensland or Southern Queensland areas is considered to be a black system condition. - 3.
-Under clause 4.8.15(a)(1)(iii): Defines as reviewable all incidents where the frequency is outside the operational frequency tolerance band (currently set by the Panel at 49 to 51 Hz on the mainland and 47.5 to 53 Hz in Tasmania). - 4.
+- 1. Under clause 4.8.15(a)(1)(i): Apply the definition of a non-credible contingency in clause 4.2.3 and define a multiple contingency event as reviewable when the events, including any inappropriate automatic or manual operation of a transmission element, occur within 30 minutes of each other and the residual impact of an earlier contingency interacts with a later contingency. - 2.
+Under clause 4.8.15(a)(1)(ii): Apply the definition of "black system" in Chapter 10 of the Rules.
+For this purpose a major supply disruption affecting a significant number of customers is considered as one resulting in loss of at least 60% of the predicted regional load with the exception of: - regions with minimal load (for example the Snowy region): and - the Queensland region, where the loss of 60% of the load (excluding the pot line loads) in any of the Northern Queensland, Central Queensland or Southern Queensland areas is also considered to be a major supply disruption. - 3.
+Under clause 4.8.15(a)(1)(iii): Define as reviewable all incidents where the frequency is outside the operational frequency tolerance band (currently set by the Panel at 49 to 51 Hz on the mainland and 47.5 to 53 Hz in Tasmania). - 4.
 Under clause 4.8.15(a)(1)(iv): Define all incidents where the power system is insecure for more than 30 minutes as reviewable operating incidents. - 5.
-Under clause 4.8.15(a)(1)(v): Define all incidents where there is involuntary load shedding, including a clause 4.8.9 instruction and automatic under-frequency load shedding, as reviewable operating incidents.
-In addition, define an incident where one or more generating units are automatically tripped due to over-frequency as a reviewable operating incident. - 6.
-Under clause 4.8.15(a)(3) a reviewable operating incident includes incidents when: - the power system is not in a satisfactory operating state for more than 5 minutes; or - NEMMCO's steady state monitoring systems detecting an apparent instability for 30 minutes, continuously.
+Under clause 4.8.15(a)(1)(v): Define all incidents where there is load shedding due to a clause 4.8.9 instruction as reviewable operating incidents. - 6.
+Under clause 4.8.15(a)(3): A reviewable operating incident includes incidents that satisfy one or more of the following descriptions: - (a) the power system is not in a satisfactory operating state for more than 5 minutes (excluding issues resulted to potential oscillatory or transient stability); - (b) NEMMCO's on-line oscillatory and transient stability monitoring systems detecting a potential instability for 30 minutes, continuously; - (c) incidents on a distribution network that affect the security of the transmission system including: - faults of extended duration within the distribution network where these have had a material impact on the transmission system; and - loss of multiple embedded generating units the total capacity of which exceeds the capacity of the largest generating unit within any region including an affected generating unit; - (d) incidents that result in the operation of under frequency or over-frequency protection and control schemes including: - automatic under frequency load shedding; and a registered participant, or group of registered participants;

-7. Under clause 4.8.15(a)(3): Define an incident as a reviewable operating incident when the AEMC Reliability Panel requests NEMMCO to review and report on an incident under clauses 4.8.15(b) and (c).

-When deciding whether to request NEMMCO to perform an ad hoc investigation, the Panel intends to consider whether:

-- the incident represented a threat to system security; and - the benefits to the NEM are likely to exceed the cost to NEMMCO and the affected participants.
+- automatic tripping of a generating unit due to over-frequency; or - (e) where the AEMC Reliability Panel requests NEMMCO to review and report on an incident under clauses 4.8.15(b) and (c)9, after considering whether: - the incident represented a threat to system security; and - the benefits to the NEM are likely to exceed the cost to NEMMCO and the affected participants.